marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

  industry we are faced with names like `result`, `ordersToProcess` or just `orders`.
  Wrapping the query inside a repo method will automatically give it a name.
- Even if this name is not perfect we can refactor it later and all places that call this metod will benefit from our refactoring automatically!
+ Even if this name is not perfect we can refactor it later and all places that call this method will benefit from our refactoring automatically!

 - Sometimes for performance reasons we are forced to use raw SQL to get our data from DB.
-Do you really want to litter your business logic with low level technicall stuff like `DbConnection`s, query parameters and `SqlException`s?
+Do you really want to litter your business logic with low level technical stuff like `DbConnection`s, query parameters and `SqlException`s?
- Let's hide this low level stuff inside repository and let our business code concentrate on business logic.
+ Let's hide this low level stuff inside a repository and let our business code concentrate on business logic.
 Also see
  [Single level of abstraction principle](http://principles-wiki.net/principles:single_level_of_abstraction).